meltyourface/blank/posts/Rainbow/Esoteric-Rainbow-Colors-Rituals-Meditations-for-Personal-Growth/index.md

 **Yellow**: Willpower and Intelligence

-Spiritual Associations: Yellow is symbolic of willpower, intellect, and personal power.
+**Spiritual Associations**: Yellow is symbolic of willpower, intellect, and personal power.
 It resonates with the solar plexus chakra (Manipura) and inspires confidence and decisiveness.

 Rituals & Meditations: To tap into yellow energy, engage in self-affirming practices to bolster self-esteem and determination.
 Meditate on the solar plexus chakra, fusing it with a warm, yellow glow to generate a sense of personal strength.